it0na72/java2d/README.md

 > ![merchant](https://user-images.githubusercontent.com/56265972/234724159-8add2e09-4be7-47dc-90b0-61b1ad66ec73.png)

-### Special Thanks
+# Special Thanks
 Thank you to RyiSnow for providing the world tiles and npc sprites, and Game Endeavor for the character sprites.
+This wouldn't have been possible without their support.